jingweimo/academic-kickstart/content/post/2025ASABESuperiorPaper/index.md

 ---
-title: Our paper has been selected to receive a 2025 ASABE Superior Paper Award: “Design, Prototyping, and Evaluation of A New Machine Vision-Based Automated Sweetpotato Grading and Sorting System”.
+title: Our paper published in the Journal of the ASABE has been selected to receive a 2025 ASABE Superior Paper Award.
 Congratulations! 👋👋
 subtitle:

 # Summary for listings and search engines